 - By your contact to pitch the sponsorship internally to their colleagues

-In all three use-cases, it is important you include all of the most important and value-highlighting facts about your event in the sponsorship proposal – but nothing else.
+In all three cases, it is important that you include all of the most value-highlighting facts about your event in the sponsorship proposal – but nothing else.

 How to research potential event sponsors

-How to approach vendors to sponsor an event
+How to approach brands to sponsor an event

+Not sure how to approach sponsors for an event?
+There are a number of ways to kick off the relationship.
 If you already have a mutual friend or have met the person in real life, approaching them may be slightly easier.
-However, if you are starting from scratch as a cold introduction, you may want to use internet’s oldest and most trusted tool: email.
+However, if you’re starting from scratch as a cold introduction, you may want to use the internet’s oldest and most trusted tool: email.

 Email’s effectiveness is often dependent on the quality of your writing.
 To help you out on that front, we brought in the big guns: Grammarly, a company whose service is trusted by millions to make their writing clear, effective, and mistake-free.

-As you begin to approach potential sponsors, remember that your goal is not to sell sponsorship.
+As you begin to approach brands for business sponsorship, remember that your goal is not to sell sponsorship.
 “The average person receives over 120 emails a day,” says Price.
-“If your subject line asks too much or comes off as needy, it’s likely to end up in the trash.”
+“If your subject line asks too much or comes off as needy, it’s likely to end up in the [bin].”

 Instead, write a subject line that gives the sponsor context for why you’re reaching out to them.